abz-conf/abz-conf.github.io/.github/src/content/site/2027/DoctoralSymposium.md

 - Problem statement, motivations, and progress
 - Current development and related work
 - Proposed solutions, approach and methodology, and their significance
-- Current results and assessement
+- Current results and assessment
 - Future work

 Accepted papers will be published in the Springer LNCS proceedings.
 Page limits (including references and all appendices) for the final versions are 5 pages for doctoral symposium contributions.